karmi/retire/README.markdown

 _ElasticSearch_ is a scalable, distributed, cloud-ready, highly-available, full-text search engine and database, communicating by JSON over RESTful HTTP, based on [Lucene](http://lucene.apache.org/), written in Java.
-It manages to be very simple to use and very powerful at the same time.

 Installation
 ------------